richafnu/Viva/Viva/glint/reports/cross-program-intelligence.md

 Your organization can use cross-program intelligence to explore topics like:

-- How engaged employees are who onboarded in the last 90 days.
+- How employees rate their engagement after the first 90 days of onboarding.
-- Which manager qualities might explain employee exit reasons.
+- How different manager qualities might explain employee exit reasons.
-- Whether employees rate engagement higher depending on their Microsoft 365 Copilot usage.
+- How employees rate their engagement depending on their Microsoft 365 Copilot usage.

 > [!TIP]
 > - **Survey results and filtering**: Ensure that you select the appropriate surveys to view results for and surveys to filter by.
 For example, to view exiting employees' reasons for leaving when their engagement scores are high, go to reports for an Exit survey and use Engagement question responses as filters.